Graduate House (University of Toronto)

 Graduate House at the University of Toronto is a student residence specifically for graduate students, designed by Thom Mayne of Morphosis Architects in Los Angeles together with Toronto's Teeple Architects.
-It is located at 60 Harbord Street, Toronto, Ontario, Canada.
+It is located on the St. George campus at 60 Harbord Street, Toronto, Ontario, Canada.

 History

 Before 2000, the Graduate Student Residence was a building at 321 Bloor St W, known as the St. George Apartments.
 The four-storey U-shaped residence, built in 1926, was designed by the firm of Paisley & Marani.
 On August 18, 1976, the building was added into the City of Toronto's Inventory of Heritage Properties.
-In 2001, the University began the process to redevelop the site to accommodate the Woodsworth College residence.
+In 2001, the university began the process to redevelop the site to accommodate the Woodsworth College residence.

 The new Graduate House opened in 2000 and accommodates 435 students.

 Building

-Located on the western edge of the campus, on the north-east corner of Spadina Avenue and Harbord Street, the residence marks the main western entrance to the campus with a long structure extending halfway over Harbord Street featuring a massive "University of Toronto" sign.
+Located on the western edge of the St. George campus, on the north-east corner of Spadina Avenue and Harbord Street, the residence marks the main western entrance to the campus with a long structure extending halfway over Harbord Street featuring a massive "University of Toronto" sign.
 The building is considered one of the more important works of architect Thom Mayne, who won the Pritzker Prize in 2005.
 The building won a number of awards, but its design was not without controversy with a number of students and area residents criticizing its unusual façade and concrete interior.

 Graduate House contains two to five bedroom apartment-style suites for full-time Graduate and Second-Entry Professional Faculty single students.
 The residence also contains various amenities including underground parking, bike storage, a laundry room, a reading room, and a common room.